unmaya/Girder/README.md

 // Follow with your base styles
 ```

-1. Unless you're using the plain CSS version be sure the Compass Gem is installed which includes Sass, if you're not sure issue this command in the console: ```sudo gem install compass```
+1. Unless you're using plain CSS be sure the Compass Gem is installed which includes Sass, if you're not sure, issue this command in the console: ```sudo gem install compass```
 2. Start building your markup and hook up the grid simply by adding rows and including the mixins in your selectors like this:

 ```SCSS